The Closing Statement of the 17th Annual Conference

 The honorable attendees concluded the conference by expressing their gratitude to the guest speaker and to I.M.A.M. and its staff for sponsoring, organizing and managing the conference, which it has done continually since 2004.
 Finally, they prayed to God Almighty to prolong the lives of our great maraji and hasten the reappearance of the Imam of our time, peace be upon him, to fill the world with justice and equity.

-The Council enjoins its members and the Shi’a Muslim community to deepen their connection with the sources of our religious identity and guidance, namely the Qur’an and the Ahl al-Bayt, through our pious scholars who have preserved their values across the centuries.
+The Council enjoins its members and the Shi’a Muslim community to deepen their connection with the sources of our religious identity and guidance, namely the Qur’an and the Ahl al-Bayt, through our pious Jurists who have preserved their values across the centuries.

 Bidding all of you peace, mercy and the blessings of God.